mikke89/RmlUiDoc/pages/cpp_manual/troubleshooting.md

 - Make sure `SystemInterface::GetElapsedTime()` is properly implemented.
 It should return a high-resolution time value in seconds, always increasing as the application runs.

 Nothing solves your problem?
 Take a look at the included samples and shell to see how they work.
-You can also post an issue describing your situation in the [main repository]({{page.lib_site}}), or talk to other users on [RmlUi's Gitter channel](https://gitter.im/RmlUi/community).
+You can also write a post describing your situation in the [main repository]({{page.lib_site}}), or talk to other users on [RmlUi's Gitter channel](https://gitter.im/RmlUi/community).

 #### Simple document